 In March 2020, we reported topline results of the first part of the NODE-301 pivotal trial of etripamil for the treatment of PSVT, which is a placebo-controlled Phase 3 safety and efficacy trial.
-The first part of NODE-301, which enrolled a total of 431 patients across 65 sites in the United States and Canada, did not meet its primary endpoint of time to conversion of SVT to sinus rhythm compared to placebo over the five hour period following study drug administration.
-The median time to conversion for etripamil was 25 minutes (95% CI:16, 43) compared to 50 minutes (95% CI: 31,101) for placebo (p=0.12).
-Despite early activity, including the conversion of 61% of etripamil patients compared to 45% of placebo patients within 45 minutes after study drug administration (p=0.02), a time period consistent with the pharmacological activity of etripamil, results from the latter part of the analysis confounded the statistical analysis of the primary endpoint.
-Patients were monitored during five hours after study drug administration.
+The first part of NODE-301, which enrolled a total of 431 patients across 65 sites in the United States and Canada, did not meet its primary endpoint of time to conversion of SVT to sinus rhythm compared to placebo over the five-hour period after study drug administration.
+The median time to conversion for etripamil was 25 minutes (95% CI: 16, 43) compared to 50 minutes (95% CI: 31,101) for placebo (p=0.12).
+Despite early activity, including the conversion of 61% of etripamil patients compared to 45% of placebo patients within 45 minutes after study drug administration (p=0.02), a time period consistent with etripamil's pharmacological activity, results from the latter part of the analysis confounded the statistical analysis of the primary endpoint.

-The study demonstrated statistically significant improvements in patients taking etripamil compared to those taking placebo in the secondary endpoint of patient reported treatment satisfaction, as measured by a treatment satisfaction questionnaire for medication (TSQM-9), including global satisfaction (p=0.0069) and effectiveness scores (p=0.0015).
-Additionally, there was a trend toward improvement in the percentage of patients seeking rescue medical intervention, including in the emergency department, with 15% and 27% etripamil and placebo patients, respectively, reporting such intervention (p=0.12).
+The study demonstrated statistically significant differences in favor of etripamil treated patient compared to those taking placebo in the secondary endpoint of patient reported treatment satisfaction, as measured by a treatment satisfaction questionnaire for medication (TSQM-9), including global satisfaction (p=0.0069) and effectiveness scores (p=0.0015).
+Additionally, there was a trend towards improvement in the percentage of patients seeking rescue medical intervention, including in the emergency department, with 15% and 27% etripamil and placebo patients, respectively, reporting such intervention (p=0.12).

-We believe the safety and tolerability data from the first part of the NODE-301 trial is supportive of at-home use of etripamil, with adverse events, or AEs, consistent with those observed in prior trials.
-The most common AEs observed in patients receiving etripamil were nasal irritation and congestion, and these events were typically transient in nature and most commonly characterized by patients as mild in severity.
+The most common AEs observed in patients receiving etripamil were nasal irritation (19.6%) and congestion (6.7%), and these events were typically transient in nature and most commonly characterized by patients as mild in severity.
 There were no significant differences in incidences of severe adverse events or adverse events of interest, such as atrioventricular nodal blocks or blood pressure-related symptoms, across the etripamil and placebo groups.
+We believe the safety and tolerability data from the first part of the NODE-301 trial is supportive of at-home use of etripamil, with adverse events, or AEs, largely consistent with those observed in prior trials.

-The second part of the NODE-301 trial, NODE-301B, which we have renamed the RAPID trial, is continuing.
+We are continuing the second part of the NODE-301 trial, NODE-301B, which we have renamed the RAPID trial.
 The RAPID trial continues to follow patients already randomized in the NODE-301 trial who did not administer a dose of the study drug before the end of the first part of the trial.
+We are also expanding the RAPID trial to add more clinical study sites and more patients.
 We plan to analyze the final data from the RAPID trial separately as a second efficacy data set.